 A plan of study is a listing of course work the student intends to take for completion of the degree and an estimated time schedule.
-The student must develop the plan with his/her adviser and advisory committee.
+The student must develop the plan with his/her advisor and advisory committee.
 The Graduate College requires MA students to file a plan of study with the Graduate College before completing the 17th hour of graduate credit.

-Students may download a plan of study form and instructions at the Graduate College website.
-The student should consult with his/her adviser to complete a draft version of the form.
+Students may download a plan of study form and instructions at the Graduate College website: https://gradcollege.okstate.edu/planofstudy.
+The student should consult with his/her advisor to complete a draft version of the form.
 The finalized plan must be submitted online.

-Planning Meeting: Prior to completing the 17th hour of graduate study, students must schedule a meeting with their advisory committee.
+Planning Meeting: Prior to completing the end of the second semester of full-time enrollment (excluding summer sessions), students must schedule a meeting with their advisory committee.
 During that meeting, the student and advisory committee will discuss the student's preparation, professional goals, and plans for graduate study.
 The student and committee should agree upon